nish340/Portfolio-/README.md

 ### Blog
 A collection of blog posts categorized by topics like Development, Design, Performance, and Accessibility.

+### Gallery
+A visual showcase of project screenshots organized by project, with a lightbox view for detailed examination.

 ### Chat
 A messaging interface for direct communication with visitors.